Luz Martinez-Miranda

-Luz Josefina Martinez-Miranda is an American-Puerto Rican physicist.
-She is currently an associate professor in the College of Materials Science and Engineering at the University of Maryland.
-Martinez-Miranda is an APS Fellow and was the first female president of the National Society of Hispanic Physicists.
+Luz Josefina Martinez-Miranda (8 September 1956 – 27 April 2026) was an American-Puerto Rican physicist.
+She was an associate professor in the College of Materials Science and Engineering at the University of Maryland.
+Martinez-Miranda was an APS Fellow and was the first female president of the National Society of Hispanic Physicists.

 Early life and education

 Martinez-Miranda was born in Bethesda, Maryland, and moved to Puerto Rico at the age of five.
 Her parents were both originally from Puerto Rico and were both chemists.
 She attended high school in Puerto Rico at University High School, and went on to receive her bachelor's and master's degrees in physics from the University of Puerto Rico.
 While studying at the university's Río Piedras campus, she concurrently attended the Conservatory of Music of Puerto Rico, and earned a degree in musical performance with a specialization in piano performance.

 She graduated with her PhD in 1985 from Massachusetts Institute of Technology (MIT).
 While at MIT, she was one of only 8 women of the 68 people in the physics program.
 Her doctoral advisor was Robert Birgeneau and her thesis was titled "Crossover Behavior and Fluctuations in the Vicinity of a Liquid Crystal Multicritical Point."